Local Information for Global Network Estimation in Latent Space Models: Theoretical results

 The condition on the partial covariate matrix $S(X)$ is analogous to that of the full covariate matrix $X$, as proposed in \citet{ma2020universal}.
 Assuming that the condition numbers of the matrices $S(X)$ and $ X$ are finite, Assumption~\ref{assp:X} holds when $\mathrm{rank}(S(X)) \geq C_3 k/r_S^2$ and $\mathrm{rank}(X) \geq C_4 k$ for some large enough constants $C_3$ and $C_4$.
 The lower bound on $\mathrm{rank}(X)$ is consistent with the requirement in \cite{ma2020universal} for estimating $\beta$ -- a larger rank is necessary as $k$ increases to ensure $X$ contains sufficient information for estimation.
 Under partial information, the lower bound on $\mathrm{rank}(S(X))$ becomes more stringent as $r_S$ approaches zero in sparse networks.

-As this section focuses on the conditional likelihood setting given $\cS$, we first consider a special type of neighborhood structure to simplify the analysis. \begin{assumption}[Strictly balanced neighborhood] The neighborhood $\cS$ of the centered individual satisfies $\stZ= J\stZ$ with $J$ defined in Eq~\eqref{eq:J_form}, that is, $\cstZ = \stZ$. \end{assumption} Under this assumption, the center of the neighborhood $\cS$ aligns with the entire network in the sense that $\sum_{j \in \cS} \stz_{j} = \sum_{i \in [n]} \stz_{i} = 0$.
+As this section focuses on the conditional likelihood setting given $\cS$, we first consider a special type of neighborhood structure to simplify the analysis. \begin{assumption}[Strictly balanced neighborhood] The neighborhood $\cS$ of the centered individual satisfies $\sum_{j \in \cS} \stz_{j} = \sum_{i \in [n]} \stz_{i} = 0$. \end{assumption} Intuitively, an ideal $\cS$ should be representative of the overall network, so its neighborhood center should lie close to the network center at 0.
 We refer to such a neighborhood as ``strictly balanced'', where the individual forms connections with others in the network in an unbiased way and the impact of their local view on estimation is less than in other settings.
+The assumption will be removed later.

 The subsequent lemma establishes that $e_t$ upper bounds the estimations errors for parameters of interest, thus bounding the convergence rate for $e_t$ allows us to derive bounds on the respective parameter estimation errors.